Robinia pseudoacacia: Invasiveness

 Black locust is considered invasive on its native continent, specifically in the western United States, New England region, northern California, and in the Midwest.
 In the prairie and savanna regions of the Midwest, black locust can dominate and shade open habitats.
 These ecosystems have been decreasing in size, and black locust is contributing to this reduction; when black locust invades an area, it will convert the grassland ecosystem into a forested ecosystem where the grasses are displaced.
 Black locust has been listed as invasive in Connecticut, Wisconsin, and Michigan, and is prohibited in Massachusetts.

+In South Africa, the species is regarded as a weed because of its suckering habit.
 In Australia, black locust has become naturalized within Victoria, New South Wales, South Australia and Western Australia.
 It is considered an environmental weed there.
-In South Africa, it is regarded as a weed because of its suckering habit.
+The cultivar 'Frisia' (Golden Robinia) was widely planted as a street tree on the temperate east coast of Australia before being classified as a weed.

 Black locust outcompetes nearby trees with its extreme growth rate, remaining herbaceous longer than most woody species.
 In Kashmir, India, the average height growth rate of black locust was 0.5–1.5 m per year.

-At sites in Latium, Italy, the height growth rate of 62 cm tall black locust over 8 months averaged 52 cm on cultivated land and 22 cm on degraded cultivated land.
+Hungary

+Today, the tree is economically significant in Hungary as a source of high-energy firewood and for the production of acacia honey.
+However, it is also ecologically disruptive, as it outcompetes indigenous tree species and converts open grassland habitats into shrublands, threatening rare native flora.

+In 2014, a political conflict arose when the European Union considered classifying Robinia pseudoacacia as an invasive species.
+The Hungarian government opposed this classification, declaring the tree a "Hungaricum"—a protected element of national cultural heritage—effectively politicizing the species' biological status.